I have recently purchased the Nikon D850. It is a good camera, but definitely my last Nikon.

-After two times my camera visited the Nikon lab and they even replaced the mount parts to avoid any space, I began to understand that my camera was simply not good enough.
-Apparently, a 100 years of experience was not enough when it came to get the focus right.
+After two times that my camera visited the Nikon lab and they even replaced the mount parts to avoid any space, I began understanding that my camera was simply not good enough.
+Apparently, 100 years of experience were apparently, not enough when it came to get the focus right.

 To add pain on sorrow, one of the technicians said that with these big sensors, focus becomes a challenge and this is reality.
 Really?
 Somehow Canon and Sony did not have any problem to get that focus issue right.

 Eventually, they manage to improve the focus, not to the point I wanted it, but to the point that it was bearable, provided, I edited my images.
 I have no clue how they did it, but having a bad feeling they went around the problem, managing the symptoms, not the problem itself.